Project

 Actions #2

-Updated by hazzadous about 15 years ago
+Updated by hazzadous over 15 years ago

 Thanks for the info peto, I'll look into the base.h issues.
 I'm just looking at skeleton hpp, cpp's much like the mod_skeleton.c, and try to push as much shared functionality (ie. populating the plugin config) into a shared base.
 I'll have a look over the weekend.